Cesarius1970/wg-config/README.md

 ### usage

-Running as root. (mandatory)
-This script creates the "users" directory where youd cloned this repo.
+Running as root (mandatory).
+For security reasons use `sudo -i` to become root and store all this under root's home.
+This script creates the "users" directory where you cloned this repo.

 #### init wireguard server